vuejs/docs/src/guide/computed.md

 }
 ```

 Instead of a computed property, we can define the same function as a method.
 For the end result, the two approaches are indeed exactly the same.
-However, the difference is that **computed properties are cached based on their reactive dependencies.** A computed property will only re-evaluate when some of its reactive dependencies have changed.
+However, the difference is that <b>computed properties are cached based on their reactive dependencies.</b> A computed property will only re-evaluate when some of its reactive dependencies have changed.
 This means as long as `author.books` has not changed, multiple access to the `publishedBooksMessage` computed property will immediately return the previously computed result without having to run the function again.

 This also means the following computed property will never update, because `Date.now()` is not a reactive dependency: